Upcoming Dates & Deadlines

 Tell me about Scholarships & Bursaries

-Entrance Scholarships offers will be made with Early Offers.
-Be sure to upload a copy of your ‘personal characteristics statement’ to your application by December 1.
+Entrance Scholarships offers will be emailed to students after Early Offers are made.
+Be sure to upload a copy of your ‘characteristics statement’ to your application by December 1.
+The characteristics statement is different than a personal statement.
+The characteristics statement is a written statement that demonstrates your personal characteristics associated with the highest standards of the profession.

 Applications for bursaries are available to students admitted into the Faculty of Law.
 Approximately $450,000 in need-based funding is available.
 Deadline to apply is October 1.